We are planning an amazing summer of camp ministry at John Knox Ranch

 What happens outside of camp is just as important as what happens within it.

-We have developed the following Summer 2020 Safety Plan based on mandatory guidance from the Centers for Disease Control and Prevention (CDC)
+We have developed the following Summer 2021 safety plan based on mandatory guidance from the Centers for Disease Control and Prevention (CDC)

 , American Camp Association (ACA)

-, the YMCA, and Texas Department of State Health Services
+, and Texas Department of State Health Services

 .
 Our plan is based on the information and guidance that we have today.
 It is subject to change based on changes in the guidance.
-We will not hesitate to cancel camps at any point if we feel we can no longer run summer camp safely.
 John Knox Ranch is well suited to meet these guidelines

 Your cancellation options will remain the same throughout the summer